jasonshave/JavaManagedIdentityWebAPI/README.md

 The [clientprototype](https://github.com/jasonshave/JavaClientCredentialFlowWebAPI/tree/master/clientprototype) folder
 contains the code for running the Client.
-The client relies on the Microsoft Authentication Library for Java, [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java) to make the call to AAD in order to get the JWT.
+The client relies on the Microsoft Authentication Library for Java, [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java) to make the call to AAD (authorization server) in order to get the
+JWT.
 It is the responsibility of the client to perform the following high-level tasks:

-- Provide the tenantId, clientId, client secret, and resource URI to AAD
+- Provide the clientId, client secret, scope, and resource URI to AAD
-- Receive back a token from the authorization server (AAD)
+- Receive back a token from the AAD
-- Call the web API with the token (JWT)
+- Call the web API with the "Bearer" token (JWT)

 ### The "Server" (web API)